 Project Ideas

-We are currently exploring new development projects to enhance the capabilities of our software.
+We are currently exploring new development projects to add to the applications already available in Compular Lab.
 Help shape our development direction!
 Let us know if any of the ideas below are of interest to you, and those will be the projects that we proceed with.
 We are primarily targeting companies in the battery industry, but if you are in a different field and find the project ideas relevant for your needs, please let us know.

 Idea 1